Advertisement

 Ethos & heritage

-Founded by local merchant Simon Wysdom in 1571 as a grammar school for the sons of Burford’s tradesmen, the school is still conscious of its rich history and displays a copy of its original charter in the reception hall.
-Now a co-ed comp and located
+Founded as a grammar school in 1571 by local merchant Simon Wysdom for the sons of Burford’s tradesmen (girls joined in the 1920s).
+Burford is proud of its history and history buffs should check out a copy of its original charter in reception.
+Once

 Pastoral care, inclusivity & discipline